Go Back

 How to Make Fruit Roll Ups

 Super delicious and wholesome fruit rolls ups!
 The ultimate fun treat that's made with just fruit.
+I love making these as a strawberry mango swirl fruit roll ups!

 Prep Time30 minutes